You can make sourdough

 I’m passionate about bringing the miracle of bread into YOUR life.

-These courses are my way of doing that.
+This course is my way of doing that.

 But… is sourdough really worth it?